 Many professionals started out as hobbyists and gradually expanded through word of mouth.
 If you have time to build, this is a great way to go.
 Take the projects that feel comfortable, or challenge you a little.
 Stay away from projects that are totally out of your wheelhouse or clients that make you nervous.
-If you’re taking classes, find people with projects to pay your fees and materials.
-Don’t overpromise: Give yourself the luxury of time and be honest with people that you are still learning.
+This is a great time to start taking classes, online or in person.
+You might even find people with projects to pay your fees and materials.
+Don’t overpromise: Give yourself the luxury of time and be honest that you are still learning.
 You’ll find plenty of people who are excited to bring you projects and you can gradually increase your skills and referral network.
-You can also seek out places to sell your work – antique or specialty stores, pop-up sales, etc. These may not be the most lucrative opportunities, but there’s far less risk than tearing into someone’s heirloom chair – if people don’t like it, they don’t buy it.
-If YOU don’t like it, you can stick it in the garage.
-It’s a great way to get practice and put a little something back in your pocket.
+You can also seek out places to sell your work – antique or specialty stores, pop-up sales, online marketplaces, etc. These usually aren’t the most lucrative opportunities, but there’s far less risk than tearing into someone’s heirloom chair.
+If people don’t like it, they don’t buy it.
+If YOU don’t like it, stick it in the garage.
+It’s a great way to get practice and start building revenue.
 It can also lead to new customers who’ve already seen and liked your work.
 Over time, you can increase your speed, prices and workload.

-Another option is to work in the field – don’t get excited just yet.
-If you’re able to find a paid position doing the “fun stuff” in somebody else’s shop, count yourself lucky beyond measure.
+Another option is to work in the field – don’t get overly excited just yet.
 Most shops are small, and if they hire anyone, it will likely be casual and the pay won’t be much.
 You’ll get the simplest and most repetitive tasks.
 Don’t take that personally.
 A small business has to make decisions based on delivering quality work in a timely manner while somehow staying in the black.
-That model does not generally allow for tons of instructional time.
+That model does not allow for much instructional time.
 Be open to the possibility of upholstery RELATED tasks and a heavy dose of grunt work.
 My first two full-time jobs were supervising in a manufacturing facility and doing upholstery/customer service for an area foam retailer (heavy on the customer service).
 Nothing so glamorous, but it provided an income, experience, and networking.
 I learned a LOT through repetition.
 I got paid while someone else absorbed most of the risk.
-Working in manufacturing increased my speed and taught me how to structure a commercial job for maximum efficiency.
+Working in manufacturing increased my speed and taught me how to structure projects for delegation and efficiency.
 It provided opportunities to work with vinyl and do some teaching.
 Working in retail gave me a serious dose of customer service.
 It taught me the importance of good communication and how to organize workflow.
 It gave me a good set of policies regarding things like down payments, documentation and pricing.
 I learned supplies and foam in great detail.
 That may not sound exciting, but it ALL adds to my credibility and skill set.
 Don’t think you’re too good for “easy” work – every Master Upholsterer began at the bottom.
 The upholstery industry is small, and it’s good to have plenty of bridges intact.

 STEP #3: GO FOR IT . . .
 WITH A PLAN!

 Make a business plan.
 Write it down.
 With actual numbers.
 Again, everybody’s plan is different, so don’t expect to find this in a book or copy from another shop.
 Some folks work at home with very little overhead.
 Others need to cover the expense of a store front.
 Some shops work exclusively through designers.
 Others specialize in commercial work or traditional upholstery or automotive.
 Nobody can decide how your business is structured besides you.
 But you CAN find great books and blogs on making a business plan – and you should.
 Many cities also have business mentoring programs where you can ask your questions and get advice.
+(SCORE has been a tremendous resource throughout my entrepreneurial journey.)
 Hopefully, steps #1 and #2 gave you plenty of insight and connections and experience from which to launch your career.
 Your plan probably won’t succeed right away and you’ll definitely tweak it as you go, but at least you’ll have a framework, and that will greatly increase your chances of success.

 One last thing . . .

-I think it’s well worth saying at this point that you don’t HAVE to get to Step #3.
+I think it’s well worth saying, you don’t HAVE to get to Step #3.
 Or even Step #2.
 Sometimes students take one class and immediately start panicking about how to go pro.
 Deep breath.
 Give the process time.
 There is a whole gray scale of ways to exist in the upholstery industry.